DawidPerkowskiGit/DP_Exchange_Currency_App_NG/README.md

 ## More detailed information about modules

-Users now are able to:
+Users are able to:
-- view table of latest currency exchange rates, based on Euro
+- view table of latest currency exchange rates, by selecting base currency and date
-- view list of available currencies
+- view list of available currencies and locations they can be used in
-- change the base currency from EUR to any other available
-- specify the exchange date

-Users will be able to:
-- view line charts of currency rates in specified time scope
+- view how exchange rates of selected currency changed in specifes scope of time
-- compare exchange rates of few currencies
+- calculate exchange rates based on provided input

 ## Application view